Long Story Short: Disentangling Compositionality and Long-Caption Understanding in Contrastive VLMs: Introduction

 \section{Introduction}

-Understanding real-world images goes beyond the recognition of objects; it requires reasoning about the composition of objects, their attributes, and relationships within a scene.
-Captions that comprehensively describe a scene are typically long and dense, conveying not just more information but also greater compositional complexity.
+Understanding real-world images goes beyond the recognition of objects; it requires reasoning about their attributes and relationships within a scene.
+Captions that comprehensively describe such scenes are typically long, conveying not just more information but also greater compositional complexity.
 While vision-language models (VLMs) have made progress in understanding the relationship between images and text \citep{radford2021learning, jia2021scaling, chen2024spatialvlm}, their ability to interpret long, dense captions remains limited \cite{yamada2022lemons, kamath2023s, thrush2022winoground, garg2024imageinwords}.
-To aid further progress in this direction, we focus on the relationship between compositional reasoning and long-caption understanding in VLMs.

 Despite growing interest in both compositionality and long-caption understanding, current multimodal benchmarks typically treat these capabilities in isolation.
-Compositionality has long been a focus in neural networks \cite{bahdanau2019closure}, and several benchmarks have emerged to evaluate it in VLMs \cite{yuksekgonul2022and, thrush2022winoground, zhao2022explainable, hsieh2023sugarcrepe, dumpala2024sugarcrepe++}.
+Compositionality has long been a focus of neural networks research \cite{lake2018generalization,bahdanau2019closure,hupkes2020compositionality}, but it has received limited attention in the vision-language literature~\cite{nikolaus2019compositional,suris2020learning}.
+More recently, several benchmarks have emerged to evaluate this ability in VLMs \cite{yuksekgonul2022and, thrush2022winoground, zhao2022explainable, hsieh2023sugarcrepe, dumpala2024sugarcrepe++}.
 However, these datasets often rely on short, generic captions and primarily test symbolic or relational binding, overlooking the linguistic and visual complexity present in real-world scenes.
 Meanwhile, benchmarks targeting long-caption understanding often use longer, dense captions \cite{cho2022fine, zhang2024long, urbanek2024picture, onoe2024docci, garg2024imageinwords}, but are rarely analyzed through the lens of compositionality \cite{urbanek2024picture}.
 As a result, the interplay between compositionality and long-caption understanding remains underexplored.
-It is unclear whether optimizing for one of these properties promotes generalization to the other, as intuition might suggest.